 4. Gift Card phishing schemes

 In gift card phishing schemes, a victim is sent an email that appears to be from a retailer or bank.
 The email claims that the victim has won a gift card.
 The victim is informed that to receive the gift card, they must supply their credit card information.
-Once the victim supplies the information, the phishing schemer can use it to make unauthorized purchases.
+Once the victim supplies the information, the phishing scheme can use it to make unauthorized purchases.

 5. Tech Support phishing schemes